 Now, here is where the magic happens.
 Sometimes the realization is enough.

-The act of Jamie realizing that much of the behaviors that drive them to the brink in Jesse are ones that they dislike most within themself can sometimes be enough to make change and dissipate tension.
+The act of Jamie realizing that much of the behaviors that drive them to the brink in Jesse are ones that they dislike most within themself can sometimes be enough to make a change and dissipate tension.

 Jamie can work on accepting these behaviors/thoughts/feelings within themself and decide if they would like to change them.
-Jamie can communicate to Jesse that they see themself in Jesse, and that’s why they are worried about Jesse, using empathy rather than judgement.
+Jamie can communicate to Jesse that they see themself in Jesse, and that’s why they are worried about Jesse, using empathy rather than judgment.
 This can help Jesse feel heard, rather than scrutinized.

 A thing to keep in mind is that realizing that we judge others harshly based on our own thoughts about ourselves can be a harsh thing to come to realize.
 Sometimes realizing this can be met with anger or impatience towards yourself.
-You must be equally compassionate with yourself as the person who is bothering you to make helpful change.
+You must be equally compassionate with yourself as the person who is bothering you to make a helpful change.

 The ripple effects of reducing this conflict can help Morgan feel relieved and that Morgan trusts Jamie more as a parent.
-Another ripple effect is that Shayne feels closer with Jesse and less angry with Jamie for comparing them.
+Another ripple effect is that Shayne feels closer to Jesse and less angry with Jamie for comparing them.
 Shayne and Jesse could move on to create a lifelong healthy sibling bond.

 Therapy (individual, couple, and family) can be a series of releases, acceptances, and changes of behaviors/thoughts/emotions that, when done over time, can help people enormously.
 This cycle of insight, symbolic death, and symbolic rebirth can help us transform into a truer and healthier version of ourselves.

-This story could seem over simplistic, but it is amazing how the framework of this happens in many combinations of people (families, couples, friends, coworkers) I have encountered.
+This story could seem over-simplistic, but it is amazing how the framework of this happens in many combinations of people (families, couples, friends, coworkers) I have encountered.
 This can be a dynamic between you and another person, a system, a group (family, coworkers, friends), etc.

 An important thing to remember is that in the process of exploring these concepts, you may get angry with yourself.
 You may not like what you find.
 Notice that reaction, and then let it go, noting it as a part of the process.

-Exploring these parts of ourselves brings out the darkness, or the ugliness within ourselves, because at the end of the day we all want to be good people.
+Exploring these parts of ourselves brings out the darkness, or the ugliness within ourselves because, at the end of the day, we all want to be good people.
 However, by ignoring the darkness within ourselves, we cannot truly find the light.
 If you continue to ignore these parts of yourself, you won’t be able to grow as a human.
 And what is life when you don’t grow?